Lauren505/AirBender/README.md

 The program pauses for 10 seconds per sample for the operator to fire the air jet and the user to fill out his/her answer.
 If the next focal point is different from the current point, then the pause time extends to seconds.
 You can modify this in line 43 & 45.

+### servo_controller.py
+Call using python3 servo_controller.py -r x -i y -a z -r [0,1] to indicate whether or not a previous servo offset must be compensated for (just call this after moving to an angle >= 270)
+-i [0,30,60,90] to set the incident angle of the servo -a [0,15,...,330,345] to set the rotational angle of the servo

 ## OTHER NOTICES:

 - the order is randomized using the user index as the random seed, so that the result stays the same for each user everytime you run the program.